joepalermo/joepalermo.github.io/_posts/2021-03-28-the-state-of-artificial-intelligence.md

 ## What AI can do today

 Today AI is practically synonomous with deep learning.
 All of the landmark AI accomplishments of the last 10 years were accomplished with deep learning.
-Here is a sampling of some of the most important achievements:
+Here is a sample of the landmark achievements of deep learning:

 - AlexNet
 - Practical self-driving cars (e.g. Tesla Autopilot, Waymo, etc...)